Surrogate Models

 To speed up calculations, kawin supports the use of surrogate models on thermodynamic and kinetic calculations.
 The functions surrogate module are designed to be interchangeable with the corresponding functions in the thermodynamics module.
 For binary systems, surrogates can be made for driving forces, interfacial compositions and diffusivities.
 For multicomponent systems, surrogates can be made for driving forces and growth rates/interfacial compositions.

-The surrogate module in kawin relies on radial basis functions ($\phi$) which are only dependent on $r$.
-Common functions include
+The surrogate module in kawin relies on radial basis functions (

 Where the weights are found from the training samples.